Published February 2009 | Edited June 3, 2024

 In this section of the balance sheet, you will find your cash investment in the business (Owner’s Equity) along with your owner's draws, and current year net income or loss.

-Owner’s equity is also referred to as owner’s investment or owner’s capital.
+Owner's Equity is also referred to as owner’s investment or owner’s capital.
 Have you noticed I've been switching the terminology?
 When you see any one of these terms on a balance sheet, you know the business in not incorporated.
 It will be a sole proprietorship or a partnership.

 If the business is incorporated, this section of the balance sheet would contain a line for share or stock capital and for retained earnings.

 Professionally prepared financial statements normally have just one line showing called Owner’s Capital.
-All the categories discussed above still exist in separate accounts in their general ledger.
+All the categories discussed above still exist in separate subaccounts in their general ledger.
 However, for financial reporting purposes, they have consolidated the accounts into one line.

 It is also worth noting that the net income (loss) amount reported should match the net income (loss) on the income statement.